-Cleburne Gregory in his article notes that his is the first published account of the family's connection to Lincoln.
-At the time of the article his mother was still living and was no doubt his primary source for his article.
-No official records of the Lincoln incident have been located.
+Cleburne Gregory in his article notes that his is the first published account of the Pate family's connection to Lincoln.
+At the time of the article his mother, Latetia Pate Gregory (1847-1923), was still living and was no doubt his primary source for his article.
+The events related by her son occurred about 20 years before her birth.
+No official primary records of the Lincoln trial have been located.
 The fact that eighty plus years had elapsed since the events he describes makes one wonder about the veracity of everything stated.
 The framework for the event and many details iterated in Gregory's story are substantiated.
-Abraham Lincoln circa 1827-29 indeed was residing in Spencer County, IN and was employed by James Taylor.
+Abraham Lincoln circa 1827-29 indeed was residing in Spencer County, Indiana and was employed by James Taylor, of Troy.
 Lincoln in his own words stated he also worked as a ferryman near the mouth of Anderson Creek.
-The creek is across the Ohio River from the Troy bend neighborhood where Squire Samuel Pate and the Dill family resided.
+The creek is across the Ohio River from the Troy bend neighborhood in Hancock County, Kentucky, where Squire Samuel Pate and the Dill family resided.
+It also seems very logical that there could have been a conflict over ferry rights between the close Indiana and Kentucky landings.

 Other statements in Gregory's article are not as supported by additional evidence.
 There are some inaccuracies in his article.
-The statement that the Lincoln family moved from Kentucky to Indiana in 1827, for example, is an error - most scholars report that the family made the trip in 1816.
+The statement that the Lincoln family moved from Kentucky to Indiana in 1827, for example, is an error - most scholars report that the family made the trip circa 1816.
 As stated Samuel Pate indeed was commissioned a justice of the peace in Hancock County.
-However, the date of his appointment was on 23 February 1835 as recorded in Hancock County Order Book 2, page 39.
+However, the date of his appointment was on 23 February 1835 as recorded in Hancock County Order Book 2, page 39 (see page 13 of this article).
 This date seems to present a conflict since Lincoln by 1835 had left Indiana and removed to Illinois.

-John Dill as stated in the article was a resident of Hancock County and was a close neighbor to the Pate family and resided near the Thompson's Ferry.
-John, however, does not appear in Hancock County's annual tax lists until 1838.
-John A. Dill was born during 1810-1820 and died 1845-1846.
-His is the only Dill family appearing in the records of Hancock County during 1829-1850.
-He married Maria Thompson in Hancock County on 23 August 1837.
-John & Maria's son, Lindsey T. ("Lin") Dill (1840-1873) is buried in the
+John and Lin Dill as stated by Cleburne Gregory in his article were residents of Hancock County and were close neighbors to the Pate family.
+They resided in the Troy Bend neighborhood, near what was known as the Thompson Ferry.
+The Dills were associated with the Thompson Ferry that had been owned by Hugh Thompson.
+Hugh Thompson owned land bordering on the Ohio River a short distance west of Troy, Indiana.